Constrained percolation, Ising model and XOR Ising model on planar lattices

+In this section, we state the main result concerning the percolation properties of the Ising model on transitive, triangular tilings of the hyperbolic plane.
+These results, as given in \Cref{ipl}, will be proved in \Cref{pipl}.

-In this section, we summarize basic facts about the Fortuin-Kasteleyn random cluster model, which is a probability measure on bond configurations of a graph, and the related Potts model.
+The random cluster representation of an Ising model on a transitive, triangular tiling of the hyperbolic plane can be defined as in \cite{HJL02}.
+Here we briefly summarize basic facts about the Fortuin-Kasteleyn random cluster model, which is a probability measure on bond configurations of a graph, and the related Potts model.
 See \cite{GrGrc} for more information.

 The \textbf{random cluster measure} $RC:=RC_{p,q}^{G_0}$ on a finite graph $G_0=(V_0,E_0)$ with parameters $p\in[0,1]$ and $q\geq 1$ is the probability measure on $\{0,1\}^{E_0}$ which to each $\xi\in \{0,1\}^{E_0}$ assigns probability